Whole Earth Forecaster home

 What's in a Name?

-My work in planetary cycles analysis began by learning astrology and then trying to forecast the ups and downs of the stock and commodity markets.
-This work led me into applying The Berg Timer to weather.
+My first work began with an interest in astrology and then trying to forecast the ups and downs of the stock and commodity markets.
+This work led me into discovering the Berg Timer and noticing that it could forecast weather.
 The Berg Timer Method forecasts times of climate change, and the financial markets seem to be affected both through weather's effect on commodity production and through weather's effect on human psychology.
 What better barometer of human psychology is there than the markets?

 And God said,